Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data

-Importantly note that the computational complexity of evaluating the above likelihood is independent of $\min_{t\in\mathcal{T}}x_{t}$, so we do not run into the same problems as when we tried to evaluate the likelihood exactly.
+Note that the computational complexity of evaluating the above likelihood is independent of $\min_{t\in\mathcal{T}}x_{t}$, alleviating the computational burden associated with an exact evaluation of the likelihood.

-It should be noted that the likelihood function $L_{LC}$ is quite similar to $L_{EP}$ the only difference being the structure of the covariance matrix.
-In particular, for $L_{EP}$ we can view the covariance matrix of a cell count trajectory as being diagonal, whereas in the live-cell imaging case the covariance matrix is not a diagonal matrix.
-Accurately accounting for these time correlations will provide some benefits for the accuracy of the parameter inference.
-However, it does come at a cost.
-In particular, it is obviously more computationally difficult to calculate the inverse and determinants present in $L_{LC}$.
+The difference between the likelihood function $L_{EP}$ for endpoint data and $L_{LC}$ for live-cell imaging data lies in the structure of the covariance matrix for the observation vector $\mathbf{x}_{\cdot,d,r}$.
+For $L_{EP}$, observations made at different time points are assumed independent, meaning that the covariance matrix is diagonal.
+For live-cell imaging data, the covariance matrix is not diagonal.
+Accurately accounting for time correlations in the likelihood \eqref{eq:LiveCellLikelihood} can improve the accuracy of parameter estimates, as we will discuss in Section \ref{sec:Experiment}.
+However, it does come at a cost, since it is obviously more computationally expensive to calculate the inverses and determinants present in $L_{LC}$.
 As a result, the optimization of $L_{LC}$ can be more difficult than the optimization of $L_{EP}$.

-\subsubsection{Accuracy of Gaussian Approximation}
+\subsubsection{Accuracy of Gaussian approximation}

-Proposition \ref{prop:LiveImageCLT} states that the centered process $\mathbf{W}_n$ is approximately Gaussian $N(0,n\Sigma(d))$.
-However, when we derive the likelihood function \eqref{eq:LiveCellLikelihood} we are in fact approximating the total cell number $\mathbf{X}(d)=\{X(t,d);t\in\mathcal{T}\}$ with a Gaussian distribution $N(\mu(d),n\Sigma(d) + c^2 I)$.
-Due to the normalization term $\sqrt{n}$ in $\mathbf{W}_{n}$, the later approximation is stronger than the result in Proposition \ref{prop:LiveImageCLT}.
-We numerically compare the distribution of $\mathbf{X}(d)$ and the correspondent Gaussian distribution to see if the approximation still holds.
-To compare these two distributions, we will use the energy distance as a metric of difference.
+Proposition \ref{prop:LiveImageCLT} states that the centered and normalized process $\mathbf{W}_n$ is approximately Gaussian $N(0,\Sigma(d))$.
+However, in the derivation of the likelihood function \eqref{eq:LiveCellLikelihood}, the distribution of the total cell number $\mathbf{X}(d)=\{X(t,d);t\in\mathcal{T}\}$ is approximated with a Gaussian distribution $N(\mu(d),n\Sigma(d) + c^2 I)$, whose mean and variance increases linearly with $n$.
+To verify that the error in this approximation is reasonable for large $n$, we will now compare the distributions of $\mathbf{X}(d)$ and $N(\mu(d),n\Sigma(d) + c^2 I)$ using a well-known measure of the distance between two distributions.

-Introduced in \cite{szekely2003statistics}, the energy distance is a metric on probability distributions.
-Since it was proven \cite{szekely2003statistics} to be twice Harald Cramer's distance \cite{Cramer1928}, energy distance has also been used in several statistical tests \cite{BARINGHAUS2004}.
-This metric is preferable because it is easily computed for multivariate distributions.
-For probability distributions $F$ and $G$ on $\mathbb{R}^d$ we define their energy distance as
+The energy distance, introduced in \cite{szekely2003statistics}, is a measure of the distance between probability distributions, which has previously been shown to be related to Cramer's distance \cite{Cramer1928, szekely2003statistics}.
+The energy distance has been utilized in several statistical tests \cite{BARINGHAUS2004} and is easily computed for multivariate distributions.
+For probability distributions $F$ and $G$ on $\mathbb{R}^d$, we define their energy distance as